redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.7 =
+* bugfix: stylesheet correction for admin bar integration
+* bugfix: svn download doesn't work at some installations but doesn't show the error for
+* bugfix: case sensitive admin url may lead to unpredicable behavior (especially at multisite folder installs)
+* bugfix: WordPress versions equal or higher than 3.0 will not longer support head switcher but admin bar switcher
+* bugfix: downloaded language will be show immediately at the selector dropdown after success.
+* bugfix: delete language file but active selected will be reverted to 'en_US'
+* feature: language search now provides a selectable fallback version for language file downloads
+* feature: supports Galego language
+* feature: supports Mongolian language
+* feature: supports Georgian language
+* feature: supports Uighur language
+* feature: supports Albanian language
+* feature: supports Burmese language

 = Version 1.3.6 =
 * feature: supports now BuddyPress own Adminbar to be able to switch the languages.